 Space to Grow schools must be located in a part of the city that is at high risk for flooding.
-If the area surrounding the school is at risk for flooding every five years or less, the school may be eligible if it also meets the following criteria:
+If the homes surrounding the school typically experience flooding during an average storm, the school may be eligible if it also meets the following criteria:

 - Chicago Public Schools has determined that the school has a high-priority need for a playground; this means the school has no usable playground or its playground is nearing the end of its usable age.

 - The school has at least 30,000 square feet of space available to build a schoolyard.

 - The school has no other major construction projects planned.

 Schools that do not meet these criteria are not eligible for Space to Grow renovations.